DeiInvictus/deiinvictus.github.io/_posts/2024-12-12-the-blessed-poor.markdown

 <!-- —Believers in Poverty Should Glory in Their Spiritual Wealth, for God Has Elevated and Honored Them -->

 ![poor-knight](/assets/poor-knight.png)

+<sup>Ordo Dei Invictus&mdash;“The Unconquered Order of God”&mdash;is a noble chivalric brotherhood sworn to uplift the poor and defend the downtrodden with unwavering faith and steel-forged resolve.</sup>

 ## Believers who are poor or in lowly circumstances should glory that God has made them spiritually rich, exalting them to a high position.
 God has honored them.